codefordallas/codefordallas.github.io/docs/Linting_Prettier.md

 May want to consider integrating [eslint-config-prettier](https://github.com/prettier/eslint-config-prettier) or even [prettier-eslint](https://github.com/prettier/prettier-eslint).

 Another consideration is Jest for React.
 It is listed as a [possible environment](https://eslint.org/docs/latest/use/configure/language-options#specifying-environments). - Discussion for another time.

+As a reminder, it is safer for your HTML files to not use literal characters.
+For example - use `&apos;` instead of `'`.
+Your ESLint will take care of this for you.

 # Additional Resources